KDRV: KDRV replaces KRCR on Mt. Shasta cable

-Despite being in California, Siskiyou County is technically (yet officially) part of the Medford DMA according to the FCC.
+Despite being in California, Siskiyou County is part of the Medford DMA, according to the FCC.
 Both KRCR and Northland made several attempts to get the DMA changed, but were unsuccessful each time.
-KHSL-TV, KNVN-TV and KIXE-TV are the only Chico–Redding market stations airing on the Northland system in Mt.
+KHSL-TV, KNVN-TV, and KIXE-TV are the only Chico–Redding market stations airing on the Northland system in Mt.
 Shasta; however, certain programs on KHSL and KNVN are subject to blackout due to the FCC's network non-duplication and syndication exclusivity rules.

 KDRV had been on Northland's Yreka cable system on channel 12 since the station launched in early 1984 and the advent of local cable television back in the early to mid 1980s.